exbotanical/exbotanical/README.md

 <hr />

 ### Who?
-- lead frontend developer at an insuretech company in the US
+- lead frontend developer at an insurtech company in the US
 - especially interested in distributed consensus, non-blocking asynchrony, microfrontends, and reactive / evented programming
 - 💖 working with JavaScript / TypeScript, Go, C, Vue.js